 There is a paid version of Wordfence, but I find that the free version does everything I need to keep the bad guys out.

 5. Updraft Plus, for when things go wrong

 You should always have at least weekly full backups of your WordPress site and database.
 Even if you do have them, are you sure you can do a restore quickly if a disaster arises?

-A lot of free backup plugins do not offer a restore function, so they are, if fact, totally useless.
-Don’t necessarily trust your hosting service either, as most only offer short term backups of perhaps only seven days.
+A lot of free backup plugins do not offer a restore function, so they are, in fact, totally useless.
+Don’t necessarily trust your hosting service either, as most only offer short-term backups of perhaps only seven days.

 Secure backups need to be off-site and easy to restore, if and when a problem occurs.

 Backup and restore with UpdraftPlus works seamlessly and automatically once setup.